SWP - Policy Interface

 1. The establishment, operation or maintenance of a waste disposal site within

-the meaning of Part IV of the Environmental Protection Act;
+the meaning of Part V of the Environmental Protection Act;

 2. The establishment, operation or maintenance of a system that collects,